tooky/kosli-playground/README.md

 ## View a deployment diff

 - Re-edit the file [alpha/code/alpha.rb](alpha/code/alpha.rb) so the return string from the `'/'` route is yet another new string
-- git commit (and push if not editing in GitHub)
+- Commit (add+commit+push if not editing in GitHub)
 - Wait for the GitHub Action Workflow to complete
 - Refresh the `playground-prod` Environment at https://app.kosli.com
 - You will see a new Snapshot
 - Its Artifact will have Provenance
 - Click the `>` chevron to reveal more information in a drop-down
 - Click the link titled `View diff` in the entry called `Previous` to see the deployment-diff; the commit-level diff between the currently running alpha Artifact, and the alpha Artifact it replaced.

 ## Attest unit-test evidence to Kosli